(This page not dependent on operating system)

 The term "Download" refers to transferring data from some other source into your computer.
 The reverse is "Uploading" which means transferring data from your computer to another computer.

-Actually when you copy data from a floppy or CD into your computer, you are downloading that data into your computer.
+Actually when you copy data from a floppy, CD, DVD, jump drive, etc. into your computer, you are downloading that data into your computer.
 When you open a page in your browser, the data must be downloaded from some place on the Internet to your computer.
-When you receive e-mail, the file must be downloaded from your mail provider to your computer.
+If you are using an email program in your computer like Outlook, when you receive e-mail, the file must be downloaded from your mail provider to your computer.
 Although an accurate description, these are not the ways that the term is commonly used.
+On line email programs do not download the mail to your computer.
+They are stored on the host computer and allow you to look at it from any computer.
+However attachments may need to be "downloaded".

 The term is more commonly used to refer to the downloading of programs from the Internet into your computer or downloading a program or file attached to e-mail.
 This is the area we will discuss here.